Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-list.md

 **To delete one or more assets:**

 1. Select one or more assets.
-1. Click **Delete**.
+1. Select **Delete**.

 :::tip
-To select multiple assets, click on one asset, and then while holding down the Shift key, select another asset.
+To select multiple assets, select one asset, and then while holding down the Shift key, select another asset.
 All assets between these two assets will be selected and available for deleting.
 :::

 ## Copying assets